Kadam-Kshitij/Shell-Scripting/Readme.txt

 Shell-Scripting

+#! - Shebang notation.
+Used at the start to set the interpreter which will be used to execute the rest of the script.

 ============= Special characters =============
 $?                      // Return value of last command
 $0                      // Shell script name ( eg - ./shell.sh )